Jesserie/LearnDash-Revisions/README.md

 ## Description

 The LearnDash Revisions plugin enables the revisions feature for LearnDash course post types in WordPress.
-This allows you to track changes and revert to previous versions of courses, lessons, topics, quizzes, and assignments created with LearnDash.
+It also limits the number of revisions saved for these post types to improve performance and manage database size.

 ## Installation